petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/pages/pages.md

 Analytics Cloud does the following for pages:

-* Registers and tracks pages for analysis the first time the Analytics Cloud client detects a Page interaction.
+- Registers and tracks pages for analysis the first time the Analytics Cloud client detects a Page interaction.
-* Queries pages on a schedule for up-to-date data.
+- Queries pages on a schedule for up-to-date data.
-* Reports on pages with the metrics described here.
+- Reports on pages with the metrics described here.

 To view analytics on a specific page,

-1. Click _Sites_ in the left navigation menu.
-Click the _Pages_ tab.
+1. Click *Sites* in the left navigation menu.
+Click the *Pages* tab.
 A listing of your site's pages appears.

-   To download this list of site pages as a CSV file, click _Download Report_.
-See [downloading reports](../../reference/downloading-reports.md) to learn more.
+   To download this list of site pages as a CSV file, click *Download Reports*.
+See [Downloading Reports](../../reference/downloading-reports.md) to learn more.

 1. Select a page from the list to see detailed analytics.